Recipes that may be of interest to Americans living overseas.

 1 can (20 oz) Crushed Pineapple, undrained

 2 pkg.
-(4-serving size each) Raspberry Flavour Gelatin
+(4-serving size each) Raspberry Flavour Gelatine

 1 can (16 oz.) whole berry cranberry sauce